AlphaCodz/Product-Management-System/README.md

   <li>Record keeping: Users can create a record list of all the goods available.</li>
   <li>User management: This website will have features that allow businesses to manage their users, such as adding or removing users.</li>
   <li>Notification management: This website will have features that notify users of important events, such as when a stock is running low or when an incoming good has been cancelled.</li>
-  <li>Security: This website has security features that help to ensure that users' data is kept safe and secure.</li>
 </ol>